enigmango/tylerwengerddotcom/content/tzatziki.md

   * Remaining garlic paste
 4. Season the tzatziki with salt and pepper.
 5. A few minutes before you take the pork bowl out of the fridge, heat a large cast-iron frying pan until it is very hot.
-6. Cook pork and onion wedges along with any leftover marinade over high heat, turning once or twice, until the pork and onions are tender and caramelized.
+6. Cook pork, onion wedges, and marinade in pan over high heat, turning once or twice, until the pork and onions are tender and caramelized.
   * (About 12 minutes)
 7. Transfer the pork and onion to plates and serve with the tzatziki, lemon wedges and pita.